Stellar microlensing surveys as a probe of Primordial Black Holes: status and prospects: Future

 In the near future new telescopes will be able to carry out next generation microlensing surveys.
 The Nancy Grace Roman Space Telescope (formerly known as WFIRST) has excellent resolution, which will reduce the effects of blending and allow the measurement of finite source effects.
 It will carry out high cadence observations, as required to detect short timescale events and probe light CO.
 The ground-based Vera C. Rubin Observatory (formerly known as the Large Synoptic Survey Telescope) will carry out a long duration wide-field survey.
 It will have high sensitivity to long timescale events, and hence intermediate and high mass CO.
 Telescopes with high spatial resolution, capable of high-precision astrometry, will be able to carry out astrometric microlensing measurements and probe the angular Einstein radius (see Sec.~\ref{subsec:astrometric}).

-Following early work in Ref.~\cite{2013ApJ...767..145C}, Ref.~\cite{DeRocco:2023gde} showed that the Roman Space Telescope's Galactic Bulge Time Domain Survey will be able to to discriminate planetary-mass PBHs from free floating planets, and probe halo fractions $f\sim 10^{-3}-10^{-4}$ using the timescales of (photometric) microlensing events.
-Ref.~\cite{Fardeen:2023euf} showed that this survey could probe $f\sim 10^{-3}$ for $10^{-1} \lesssim M/M_{\odot} \lesssim 10^{2}$ {\it if} it is possible to distinguish PBHs and stellar lenses using the joint distributions of the timescales and angular Einstein radii of events.
+To probe CO DM with the Roman Space Telescope's Galactic Bulge Time Domain Survey it will be necessary to discriminate events due to CO in the MW halo from events due to astrophysical objects in the luminous components of the MW.
+Following early work in Ref.~\cite{2013ApJ...767..145C}, Ref.~\cite{DeRocco:2023gde} showed that it will be possible to discriminate planetary-mass CO DM from free-floating planets, and probe halo fractions $f\sim 10^{-3}-10^{-4}$ using just the timescales of (photometric) microlensing events.
+Ref.~\cite{Fardeen:2023euf} showed that this survey could probe $f\sim 10^{-3}$ for $10^{-1} \lesssim M/M_{\odot} \lesssim 10^{2}$ {\it if} it is possible to distinguish CO DM and stellar lenses using the joint distributions of the timescales and angular Einstein radii of events.
 If it is not possible to do this then the sensitivity will be reduced to $f\sim 10^{-1}$, weaker than existing OGLE limits in this mass range \cite{Mroz:2024wag}.
 Similar constraints may also be possible using the Rubin Observatory \cite{LSSTDarkMatterGroup:2019mwo}.
-With improved understanding of backgrounds, Gaia time-series data could probe halo fractions down to $f\sim 10^{-3}$ for multi-Solar mass PBHs \cite{Verma:2022pym}, see also Ref.~\cite{2002MNRAS.331..649B}.
-Thirty-metre class, Extremely Large Telescopes, will also be able to probe PBHs via astrometric microlensing \cite{Bird:2022wvk}.
+With improved understanding of backgrounds, Gaia time-series data could probe halo fractions down to $f\sim 10^{-3}$ for multi-Solar mass CO DM \cite{Verma:2022pym}, see also Ref.~\cite{2002MNRAS.331..649B}.
+Thirty-metre class, Extremely Large Telescopes, will also be able to probe CO DM via astrometric microlensing \cite{Bird:2022wvk}.
 Combining photometric and astrometric microlensing data would aid the detection and characterization of events \cite{Pruett:2022ber}.
 In all cases, correctly identifying events and minimizing the false positive rate will be crucial (as we have seen for previous surveys in Sec.~\ref{sec:obs}).
 See Ref.~\cite{CrispimRomao:2025kxx} for work in this direction.